 Our bodies can’t make zinc, which means that it must come from our food or from supplements.
 The element is naturally found in many different foods, such as beans, shellfish, and wholegrains.

 Researchers say they have gained a key insight into how zinc helps the immune system fight infection.
-A study shows that zinc stops the immune system from spiraling out of control.
-The researchers say the findings could also explain why taking zinc supplements at the start of a cold can stem its severity.
+One study shows that zinc stops the immune system from spiraling out of control and the researchers say the findings could also explain why taking zinc supplements at the start of a cold can stem its severity.
 If you’re low in zinc, you may find cuts and scrapes take longer to heal, you may have diarrhoea, and you’re more prone to getting ill.